China respiratory virus death toll rises | DW | 21.01.2020

 A statement by the Wuhan Municipal Health Commission said that 15 medical workers had been diagnosed with pneumonia with one in critical condition.
 By the end of Monday, 291 cases had been reported since the outbreak began in December.

-Since first being identified in Wuhan, the disease has now spread to Beijing and Shanghai.
+Since first being identified in Wuhan, the provincial capital of Hubei province, the disease has now spread to Beijing, Shanghai and several provinces in China.
 Cases have also been reported outside China, in South Korea, Thailand and Japan.

 The outbreak coincides with the biggest travel time in China, with hundreds of thousands expected to travel for the Lunar New Year celebrations set to begin later this week.